GleamTech/DocumentUltimate/README.md

         `Install-Package DocumentUltimate`

-        If you prefer using the user interface when working with NuGet, you can also install the package this way: open **Tools -&gt; NuGet Package Manager -&gt; Manage NuGet Packages for Solution**, enter `DocumentUltimate` in the search field, and click **Install** button on the found package.
+        If you prefer using the user interface when working with NuGet, you can also install the package this way: open **Tools -&gt; NuGet Package Manager -&gt; Manage NuGet Packages for Solution**, enter **DocumentUltimate**, in the search field, and click **Install** button on the found package.

 2. Set DocumentUltimate's global configuration.
 For example, you may want to set the license key and the cache path.
-Insert some of the following lines (if overriding a default value is required) into the ```Application\_Start``` method of your **Global.asax.cs**:
+Insert some of the following lines (if overriding a default value is required) into the ```Application_Start``` method of your **Global.asax.cs**:

     ```
     //Set this property only if you have a valid license key, otherwise do not